Ingalls Interventional Oncology

 Radiofrequency Ablation (RFA)

 Ingalls is one of the few cancer programs in Illinois to offer SIRT, a non-surgical outpatient therapy that uses radioactive (Yttrium-90) microspheres to deliver radiation directly to the site of liver tumors.
 This unique, targeted therapy spares healthy tissue while delivering up to 40 times more radiation to liver tumors than would be possible using conventional radiotherapy.
 The technique uses the patient's blood supply to send the tiny spheres, smaller in diameter than a human hair, into the microscopic vessels that feed a cancerous tumor.
 The spheres eventually become lodged at the tumor sites where they deliver a high dose of radiation.
-This radiation treatment has been shown to extend life expectancy in patients with malignant liver tumors for several months on average.
+This radiation treatment has been shown to improve survival and prolong time to progression in malignant tumors.

 Classes & events

 Good nutrition is one of the keys to life.

 A free weekly support group for men and women with cancer.